 talk to my test appin the Input area of the simulator to test the Action.

-Submit your app for approval
+Submit your Action for approval

 When you want to update your developer project with a copy of your agent so you can submit it for review, use the update feature of Dialogflow.
-This uploads an action package to your developer project for review.
+This uploads an Action package to your developer project for review.

 - In Dialogflow's left navigation, click Integrations, then the Actions on Google card.